 The meal I always find to be the most challenging is breakfast.
 Unless you’re in a vegan heaven-type destination or a 5 -star resort with a breakfast buffet, breakfast will almost always contain eggs and all the dairy you could possibly imagine.
 It’s definitely been the biggest let down for me.

-Here is my fool-proof recipe for my favourite healthy granola, with nuts and seeds for an extra protein boost.
+Here is my fool-proof recipe for my favourite healthy granola recipe that’s sugar free, with nuts and seeds for an extra protein boost.
 Make it at home before you leave for your travels in just 30 minutes and you’ll have a breakfast that’s delicious, healthy, balanced and quick.
 All you have to do is buy some milk and extra fruit if you wish.
 Oh, and this healthy granola also makes the best trekking snack when eaten dry!

 ↠300g steel-cut oats